sudorook/fonts-jambo/README.md

 closely match the Ubuntu Mono fonts, including [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) patched variants.

+Built with Iosevka 21.0.0 and Nerd Fonts 2.3.3.

+**NOTE:** To minimize file size, the compiled fonts are continually rebased to HEAD.
+This means that 1) the tree does not contain older variants and 2) any updates to the repository will trigger merge conflicts.

+For 1), use the provided to configuration files to compile previous variants, and for 2), simply force-pull/merge updates.

 ## Alterations

 1. `$` - vertical line through the center.